TymoteuszPilarz/tic-tac-toe/README.md

 You can play in two modes: pvp and pve.

-AI player in pve mode is based on minimax algorithm (https://en.wikipedia.org/wiki/Minimax)
+AI player in pve mode is based on minimax algorithm (https://en.wikipedia.org/wiki/Minimax) with Alpha–beta pruning optimization.

 Requirements:
 - C++20